Tinformant/Leet/System Design/Cloud/README.md

   State that is maintained:

-# of processes that can concurrently execute on 1 CPU?
+Num of processes that can concurrently execute on 1 CPU?
 A: Only one

-# of CPUs a single process can concurrently run on?
+Num of CPUs a single process can concurrently run on?
 A: Also one

 # Distributed Systems